This topic describes the hardware and software configurations supported in TIBCO® Spotfire Data Streams release 10.4.1.

 |Java requirements for mvn||

-The mvn command shipped with StreamBase runs with Java and must be able to locate a java command in the PATH or by means of JAVA_HOME.
+The mvn command shipped with StreamBase runs with Java and must be able to locate a java command in the PATH or in standard installation locations.
 The system Java JRE detected by the mvn command is not required to be from the same 1.8 release family required by Studio and the StreamBase Runtime.
-However, TIBCO recommends using the same Oracle JDK release for your system-level JDK as the one shipped with Studio.
+However, TIBCO recommends using the same Oracle JDK release for your system-level JDK as the one shipped with Studio, or a newer release.
 See Installing a JDK for further information.

 |JDK Cryptography Features||Due to licensing restrictions, the runtime components of the Oracle JDK bundled with TIBCO StreamBase do not contain Elliptical